nextgenhealthcare/connect/README.md

 - /cli-lib: Libraries for the NextGen Connect Command Line Interface (if installed)
 - /client-lib: Libraries for the NextGen Connect Administrator
 - /conf: Configuration files
-- /custom-lib: Place youre custom user libraries here, to be used by the default library resource.
+- /custom-lib: Place your custom user libraries here to be used by the default library resource.
 - /docs: This document and a copy of the NextGen Connect license
 - /docs/javadocs: Generated javadocs for the installed version of NextGen Connect.
 These documents are also available when the server is running at `http://[server address]:8080/javadocs/` (i.e. `http://localhost:8080/javadocs/`).
 - /extensions: Libraries and meta data for Plug-ins and Connectors